 Freelance Editor Recommendations

-Sometimes it’s necessary or desirable to work with a freelance editor to improve your writing skills or help make your manuscript more marketable.
+Sometimes it’s necessary to work with a freelance editor to improve your writing skills or help make your manuscript more marketable.
 I’ve compiled a list of editors I know who are very good at what they do.
 There is a link to each individual website, so that you can see what services they offer and what they charge.

 → Ami McConnell.
 Click here.
 Also offers manuscript viability review and coaching/consulting.

 → The Novel Doctor.
 Click here.
 Also edits proposals.

 → Mike Loomis.
 Click here.
 Nonfiction developmental editing, co-writing, and ghostwriting.

 → Staci Frenes.
 Click here.
 Developmental and line editing for memoir and fiction.

 → Christina E. Boys.
 Click here.
 Developmental & line editing of both fiction and non-fiction.

 → Edit Resource.
 Click here.
 This is a company that contracts with the best fiction and non-fiction editors in the business.
 They have a variety of editors available and they can connect you with the right editor for your project.
 Look over their list, then contact them.